lzwjava/lzwjava.github.io/notes/2025-03-21-english-words-en.md

 ---

 Pulsating means producing a regular, rhythmic throbbing, vibrating, or beating, often in a wave-like pattern.
 It can describe physical sensations (e.g., a pulsating headache), movements (e.g., pulsating light), or sounds (e.g., pulsating music).
 The term suggests a repetitive, pulsing action or feeling.

+---

+Pulsating means expanding and contracting rhythmically, like a pulse or heartbeat.
+It can describe something that moves, vibrates, or changes intensity in a regular, repeating pattern, such as pulsating lights, sound, or pain.